Skip to main contentCarbon Design System

 New

 We have introduced two new types of color token for the layering models—Layering tokens and Contextual layer tokens.
 The two types of tokens will produce the same visual effect.
 The difference between them is a technical one and largely a developer concern.
 In Sketch, and other design tools, designer will only use the layering tokens to design.
-The layering tokens replace what were the ui color tokens in v10 and are used in a similar way.
+The layering tokens replace what were the

 Example showing layering and contextual tokens